-Registration at Northwestern requires adherence to the university's standards of academic integrity, which prohibit cheating, plagiarism, and other acts of unacceptable academic behavior.
+Registration at Northwestern requires adherence to the University's Academic Integrity Policies, which prohibit cheating, plagiarism, gaining an unfair advantage, and other acts of unacceptable academic behavior.
 The full policy is available in the Northwestern University Student Handbook.

 HONOR CODE AND CLASSROOM ETIQUETTE